anuragmgithub/Devops/Docker/README.md

 - Use .dockerignore: Always create a .dockerignore file to exclude unnecessary files from the build context.
 This ensures that only relevant files are sent to the Docker daemon, speeding up the build process.
 - Minimal Build Context: Keep your build context minimal.
 Only include files needed for building the image.
 If your application is complex, consider breaking it into smaller components with separate Dockerfiles.
 - Review COPY Commands: Be explicit in your COPY commands to ensure you're only including the files necessary for the application to run

+---
+## Why Multi-Stage Builds?
+When you build an application, you often need additional tools and dependencies (like compilers, libraries, and debuggers) to compile the source code.
+However, once the application is built, these tools are no longer needed to run it.
+By using multi-stage builds, you can separate the build process from the runtime environment, resulting in smaller and more efficient Docker images.

+---

+## Build variables